 “The average reporter we talk to is 27 years old, and their only reporting experience consists of being around political campaigns.
 That’s a sea change.
 They literally know nothing.”

-To be fair, the Obama official was talking about overseas stories, which are demonstrably more difficult to cover.
+To be fair, the Obama official was talking about overseas stories, which are definitely more difficult to cover.
 But the point remains for nearly every other subject as well.
 The news industry is competitive, reporting is complicated, and there is a lot of pressure to be first to print.
 Corners are cut, standards are relaxed, and the industry is hemorrhaging staff at unprecedented levels; all of which have been contributing to a worrying decrease in the quality of and trust in journalism.

 This narrative is incomplete however because something strange has happened in the last three years.
 After years of relatively steady decline trust in mass media has actually been rising.
 Gallup reports that since a historic low in 2016, trust in the mainstream media is up for Democrats, Republicans, and Independents.
 Contrary to popular belief, trust in the media is going up and has been the entire time Trump has been president, so far.